TO BE PUBLISHED March 2026

 Format: DOWNLOADABLE PDF

-Implementation of reform following the Curriculum and Assessment Review and Select Committee recommendations
+Implementing reform following the Curriculum and Assessment Review, and select committee recommendations

-Sessions in the agenda also consider the way forward in light of government’s guiding principles for SEND reform, recently outlined in response to the Education Select Committee’s Solving the SEND Crisis inquiry.
+Sessions in the agenda also consider the way forward in light of the Government’s guiding principles for SEND reform, outlined in response to the Education Select Committee’s Solving the SEND Crisis inquiry and the basis of the National Conversation.
 Delegates will discuss strategies for prioritising the voice of young people, parents and teachers, and for taking forward co-design, early intervention, local support and inclusion, and collaboration beyond schools.

 Discussion will also examine what is needed from reform to support equitable provision across regions, particularly where provision is underfunded or underdeveloped, and the indicators that can best track progress.
-Progress towards delivering new special school places and developing specialist units in mainstream settings will be examined, as well as improving outcomes through early identification and targeted initiatives.
+Progress towards delivering new special school places and developing specialist units in mainstream settings will be examined - including development of inclusion bases within all mainstream secondary schools, as set out in the recently published Education estates strategy.

 With proposals for increased Ofsted powers in the Children’s Wellbeing and Schools Bill to protect vulnerable children, including those with SEND, there will be discussion on next steps for developing accountability mechanisms for schools and local authorities.

-Discussion will look at progression routes for learners with SEND, the balance between mainstream and specialist provision, and evolving legal and financial responsibilities.
-In the context of the Spending Review and Fair Funding Review 2.0, sessions will consider sustainability of local budgets, management of rising deficits, and implications for investment and local provision planning.
+Further discussion will look at progression routes for learners with SEND, the balance between mainstream and specialist provision, and evolving legal and financial responsibilities.
+In the context of the 2025 Spending Review and Fair Funding Review 2.0, sessions will consider sustainability of local budgets, management of rising deficits, and implications for investment and local provision planning.
+With SEND spending proposed to move fully into central government after 2028, and the Office for Budget Responsibility highlighting concerns around a potential spending gap, sessions will examine how structural redesign - including revised eligibility criteria and tiered provision - might impact long-term sustainability and strategies for maintaining equitable access to support.

 There will also be a focus on longer-term priorities for improving outcomes, including strengthening progression into further and higher education and supporting sustainable transitions into employment, and considering access to supported work experience and accessible qualification pathways.

-Fair access, system coordination & use of technology
+Fair access, system coordination, and use of technology

 Further sessions will examine what is needed to meet the collaborative requirements in the Children’s Wellbeing and Schools Bill, focusing on improving local management of fair access protocols and advancing integrated support across education, health, and care services.
 Attendees will assess the impact of interagency cooperation on outcomes for children with SEND, particularly in early intervention and holistic support models.